jay-woo/MobProto2014---Olin-App/README.md

 MobProto2014---Olin-App
 =======================

-Information about Olin College - Android app
+Information about the Olin College of Engineering - Android app